 US persons abroad also face US border guards who are starting to put pressure on all those who have a US place of birth to travel only on a US passport, even if the person has not been a US person for decades–an arbitrary change of policy making those who relinquished citizenship into would-be loyal taxpayers to a profligate government that has to borrow 40 cents on every dollar its spends.

 The Isaac Brock Society is here to fight.
 Sir Isaac Brock prepared Canadians for war with the United States and gave his life in repelling a US invasion in 1812.
-So we also want to fight for US persons who are frightened by the IRS, the border guards, and the media.
+So we also want to fight for US persons who are frightened by the IRS, the border guards, the compliance condors, and the media.
 We are here to provide one another with resources and strategies, comfort and advice.

 But not only so, we are here to warn other Canadians about the illegal incursion of the US federal government into the lives of the US expat community.
 Pretty soon, with the new FATCA legislation, this arrogant attitude of the United States will affect every man, woman and child on the planet who wants to open or maintain a bank account or to invest in a retirement fund.
 Now, according to FATCA, you will have to tell the United States whether you are a US person when you open up a bank account in, e.g., Australia or Thailand.
-This makes every country in the world a protectorate of the United States, for, if they comply with FATCA, they are a ceding their sovereignty to nation which has not invaded or conquered the rest of the world, but only uses its waning hegemony over the financial sphere to coerce other nations.
+This makes every country in the world a protectorate of the United States, for, if they comply with FATCA, they are ceding their very sovereignty to a nation which has not invaded or conquered the rest of the world, but only uses its waning hegemony over the financial sphere to coerce other nations.